-The mapuche people, with a population of around two million, occupies the south of Chile and part of Argentina.
-Its inhabitants are of a native indigenous, collectivistic culture that has no assimilable concept of trauma in its ethnomedicine or language (Perez-Sales et al. 1999).
-They believe, as many other indigineous cultures, that psychological illness is not inside (e.g., shattered beliefs destroyed by trauma) but outside, penetrating and affecting the whole person, and should be expelled.
-The impact of a traumatic event can be interpreted as disruption of a balanced system (e.g., with ancestors, oneself, the land, and supernatural forces) that allows illness to penetrate (Pérez-Sales 2006).
+The mapuche community: An emic-based approach to PTG.
+The mapuche town, with a population of around 2 million, occupies the south of Chile and part of Argentina.
+Its inhabitants are of a native indigenous, collectivistic culture that has no assimilable concept of trauma in its ethnomedicine or language (Perez-Sales, Bacic, & Durán-Perez, 1999).
+They believe that psychological illness is not inside (e.g., shattered beliefs destroyed by trauma) but outside, penetrating and affecting the whole person, and should be expelled.
+The impact of a traumatic event can be interpreted as disruption of a balanced system (e.g., with ancestors, oneself, the land, and supernatural forces) that allows illness to penetrate (Pérez-Sales, 2006).

 PTG presupposes progression toward "the correct way of living."
-In a certain sense, growth can be understood as a continuous process of gaining wisdom and an ideal identity as a human being in a series of dominions well guided by tradition (e.g., respect for the laws of nature or being fair), and that not all people are able to reach (Antona 2011).
+In a certain sense, growth can be understood as a continuous process of gaining wisdom and an ideal identity as a human being in a series of dominions well guided by tradition (e.g., respect for the laws of nature or being fair), and that not all people are able to reach (Antona, 2011).